zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 ## Bulk Delete

-The `BulkDelete` extension method allows you to update data in your database in bulk.
+The `BulkDelete` extension method allows you to delete data in your database in bulk.

 ```csharp
 context.BulkDelete(customers);